vshymanskyy/TinyGSM/README.md

 ### Goouuu Tech IOT-GA6 vs AI-Thinker A6 confusion

 It turns out that **Goouuu Tech IOT-GA6** is not the same as **AI-Thinker A6**.
 Unfortunately IOT-GA6 is not supported out of the box yet.
 There are some hints that IOT-GA6 firmware may be updated to match A6...
 See [this topic](https://github.com/vshymanskyy/TinyGSM/issues/164).

+### SIM800 and SSL

+Some, but not all, versions of the SIM800 support SSL.
+Having SSL support depends on the firmware version and the individual module.
+Users have had varying levels of success in using SSL on the SIM800 even with apparently identical firmware.
+If you need SSL and it does not appear to be working on your SIM800, try a different module or try using a secondary SSL library.

+### Which versions of the SIM7000 code to use

+There are two versions of the SIM7000 code, one using `TINY_GSM_MODEM_SIM7000` and another with `TINY_GSM_MODEM_SIM7000SSL`.
+The `TINY_GSM_MODEM_SIM7000` version *does not support SSL*.
+The `TINY_GSM_MODEM_SIM7000SSL` version supports both SSL *and unsecured connections*.
+So why are there two versions?
+The "SSL" version uses the SIM7000's "application" commands while the other uses the "TCP-IP toolkit".
+Depending on your region/firmware, one or the other may not work for you.
+Try both and use whichever is more stable.
+If you do not need SSL, I recommend starting with `TINY_GSM_MODEM_SIM7000`.

 __________